1.1 Remote Terminals

 The first terminals supported on Multics were Teletype Model 37s, because they were full ASCII terminals that didn't need character translation code in the supervisor.
 Multics typed its first words on a TTY37.

-In the later 60s, the MIT and BTL GE-645 Multics machines followed the same practice as CTSS had, of having a big pile of 103A modems behind the machine, connected to the computer at one end and to a PBX "hunt group" at the other.
+In the later 60s, the MIT and BTL GE-645 Multics machines followed the same practice as CTSS had, of having a big pile of Bell 103A modems behind the machine, connected to the computer at one end and to a PBX "hunt group" at the other.
 For the MIT PBX, you dialed something like 7 for CTSS and 8 for Multics, and the PBX connected you to the first free modem.
 Callers from outside of MIT had to call the MIT switchboard and ask for a data connection.
-A few machine-room terminals were connected by current loop or modem eliminators.
-Most development users had IBM 2741 terminals at MIT, and Model 37 TTYs at BTL.
-Some senior system programmers had terminals at home, connected to leased lines to the office PBX.
+Most development users had IBM 2741 terminals in their MIT offices, and Model 37 TTYs at BTL.
+Some MIT, GE, and BTL Multics programmers had terminals at home, connected by leased lines to the office PBX.

 In the early 1970s, Honeywell developed a new machine, the Level 64, in Paris.
-The developers initially used the Honeywell BCO machine in Billerica MA via a A 1200 baud comm line to Paris, supporting up to 5 TTY-37s, until the Paris 645 came up.
+The French developers initially used the Honeywell BCO Multics machine in Billerica MA via a 1200 baud phone line to Paris, supporting up to 5 TTY-37s, until the Paris 645 Multics came up.
 Bootstrap card decks were punched in Billerica and air expressed to Paris daily.

 1.1.3 6180 Multics